 After Mysterious Closure, Solar Observatory In New Mexico Reopens

-A solar observatory in New Mexico reopened today after being closed by authorities for ten days — which spawned national interest and speculation into the cause of its evacuation.
+A solar observatory in New Mexico reopened Monday after being closed by authorities for 10 days — which spawned national interest and speculation into the cause of its evacuation.

 Let's get this out of the way: Scientists say that aliens were not involved.

 On Sept.
-6, the Sunspot Solar Observatory was suddenly closed by the Association of Universities for Research in Astronomy (AURA), the consortium that operates it, without public explanation.
+6, the Sunspot Solar Observatory was suddenly closed by the Association of Universities for Research in Astronomy, the consortium that operates it, without public explanation.

 People who work at the observatory, and those who live on the site, were asked to evacuate.
 The site's post office was also closed.

-The Otero County Sheriff told the local newspaper that his office was alerted but not given any information.
+The Otero County sheriff told the local newspaper that his office was alerted but not given any information.

 "The FBI is refusing to tell us what's going on," Sheriff Benny House told the Alamogordo Daily News shortly after the closure.
 "We've got people up there (at Sunspot) that requested us to standby while they evacuate it.
 Nobody would really elaborate on any of the circumstances as to why.
 The FBI were up there.
 What their purpose was nobody will say."